Zoolander 2 – comedy / sequel film review

 This usually leads to me looking stupid (more so than usual) because I tell everyone how GREAT the film was and how we MUST watch it as soon as possible and then we watch it and I realise it’s actually not that good.

-Most recently this happened with 22 Jump Street – which I initially thought was funnier than the original which obviously it isn’t.
-And more embarrassingly – After Earth – an M. Night.
+Embarrassingly this happened recently with After Earth – an M. Night.
 Shyamalan movie made after 1999.

-What the fuck was going through my mind as I watched Jaden Smith ‘take a knee’ I’ll never know, but I cried – for all the wrong reasons.
-I actually bought it on dvd (at CHART PRICE!) and it was only as I watched it at home with my horrified boyfriend that I realised how far out my “sooo good!” claims had been.
+What was going through my mind as I watched Jaden Smith ‘take a knee’ I’ll never know, but I cried – for all the wrong reasons.
+I actually bought it (at CHART PRICE!) and it was only as I watched it at home that I finally realised how far out my “so good” claims had been.

-So yeah, sitting in a cinema full of Zoolander fans, on Valentine’s Day, laughing and spitting out popcorn (that did happen once), it’s probably easier to be charmed.
+So yeah, sitting in a cinema full of Zoolander fans laughing and eating popcorn, it’s probably easier to be charmed.